PostgreSQL Length + 12 Examples

 SELECT LENGTH ('UNITED STATES');

-Let’s check the output of the above query.
+Let’s examine the output of the query above.

-Moreover, for measuring the number of bits of a string, we will use the bit_length function.
+Moreover, to measure the number of bits in a string, we will use the bit_length function.
 Let’s check the syntax below.

 BIT_LENGTH(string);